Holley-Hull Lectures Examine Carter and Religious Right

 "I am a peanut farmer, but I am a Christian," he told the Methodists and followed with other descriptions of who he was, including governor of Georgia, always ending with the phrase, "but first of all I am a Christian."
 He went on to proclaim that the purpose of politics was to establish justice and mercy, and that Christianity meant to love God and "whoever is standing in front of you."

 As a result, according to religion historian Randall Balmer, the message resonated with progressive evangelicals whose agenda included many social issues Carter espoused such as ending racial discrimination.
 Such an agenda had faded in 1920 when William Jennings Bryan ran for president, Dr. Balmer said, but Carter's message breathed new life into the movement.

-Balmer (right) delivered the annual Holley-Hull Lectures at Samford University Oct.
+Balmer (left) delivered the annual Holley-Hull Lectures at Samford University Oct.
 2-3.

 Carter beat George Wallace in Florida and carried North Carolina, and evangelicals became the key proponent of his campaign.
 For the first time, one of "their own" was a candidate for president.
 This notoriety catapulted Carter and evangelicalism into the national spotlight.
 A national magazine declared 1976 as the Year of the Evangelical.

 Carter beat Gerald Ford in the 1976 presidential race, giving Democrats the White House after eight years of Republican leadership.
 Within months of his election as president, however, evangelicals began to abandon Carter, according to Balmer

 "The story of how evangelicals abandoned one of their own during the course of Jimmy Carter's presidency remains one of the great paradoxes of American politics," Balmer said.